JsBergbau/MiTemperature2/README.md

 connect AA:BB:CC:DD:EE:FF
 #enable notifications
 char-write-req 0x0038 0100
+#enable lower power mode, please don't do when you want to interact with the device, because often then connection gets lost
+char-write-req 0x0046 f40100
-#Read battery-Level, consider: note value is in Hex format
+#Read battery-Level, just for reference, since it is always 99 consider: note value is in Hex format
 char-read-hnd 0x001b
 ```